astronomer/docs/software/install-airgapped.md

 ## Step 22: Openshift only - apply openshift-specific configuration {#openshift-configuration}

-Skip this step if not installing onto an Openshift Kubernetes Cluster.
+If you're not installing Astronomer Software into an OpenShift Kubernetes cluster, skip this step.

-Merge the following configuration options into `values.yaml` - either manually or by placing [merge_yaml.py](#merge_yaml) in your astro-platform project-directory and running `python merge_yaml.py OpenShift-snippet.yaml values.yaml`.
+Add the following values into `values.yaml`.
+You can do this manually or by placing the configuration as a new file, as well as [merge_yaml.py](#merge-yaml) in your project directory and running `python merge_yaml.py openshift.yaml values.yaml`.

 ```yaml
 astronomer: